 Papyrus 75 is one of the Bodmer Papyri (c200 C.E.).
 It contains most of the gospels of Luke and John, and is the earliest surviving manuscript of these gospels.
-Academic consensus is that Luke wrote his gospel in the second half of the first century C.E.
-Therefore Papyrus 75 is within 140 years of the original gospel.
+Academic consensus among evangelical scholars is that Luke wrote his gospel between 60 and 80 C.E.
+Therefore Papyrus 75 is within 30-50 years of the original gospel.
 There is no secular history which has a witness anywhere near as close to the original as this.
 And Luke tells us how he came to write his gospel.
 In his dedication of it he writes: “Inasmuch as many have taken in hand to set forth in order a declaration of those things which are most surely believed among us, Even as they delivered them unto us, which from the beginning were eyewitnesses, and ministers of the word; It seemed good to me also, having had perfect understanding of all things from the very first, to write unto thee in order, most excellent Theophilus, that thou mightest know the certainty of those things, wherein thou hast been instructed” (Luke 1:1-4).
 So Luke tells Theophilus, to whom he dedicated his gospel, and we, the readers, how he got his information and what his purpose was in writing.
 His use of previously written accounts, interviewing of eye-witnesses, and his own careful research, have given posterity a trustworthy and carefully researched account of the resurrection of Jesus.
 But modern man, in his wisdom has decided that the gospels are religious and are therefore not to be taken seriously.

 Compare this with the secular Roman historian Livy.
 His stated purpose for writing his multi-volume history of Rome was to restore Roman citizens to their original moral values and religion.
 This was because the eastern religions which were gaining huge popularity in Rome were corrupting its citizens, as were the enormous wealth and power of the State, thereby weakening Rome and the empire.
 He saw that a return to the original values of Rome was the only way to restore Roman strength.
 He also tells us that he made use of the written histories at his disposal for the writing of his own.
 Thus his purpose was also religious; yet today his history is regarded as trustworthy and accurate – as it should be.